Are you fed up with [Deleted Video] entries on your YouTube playlists?

 Now let's delete the video so that it appears as a deleted video on your playlist:

-The next time you log in to RecoverMy.Video the deleted video shows up on the "New" tab:
+After the next YouTube sync (which happens about once a week) the deleted video shows up on the "New" tab:

 Here we go!
 RecoverMy.Video shows you the title of the deleted video.

 There are also 2 links (YouTube and Google) which might come in handy.
 Both links open a new tab and show you the search result pages of the corresponding search engine.